weilingx46/workshop-sassy-hugo/README.md

 hugo version
 ```
 ## Create a new site
+This will automatically create a new directory for your site called `quickstart`.
 ```
 hugo new site quickstart
 ```

 ## Add a theme
-See themes.gohugo.io for a list of themes to consider.
-This quickstart uses the beautiful Ananke theme.
+See [themes.gohugo.io](themes.gohugo.io) for a list of themes to consider.
+We happened to like the Ananke theme that the quickstart guide uses, but feel free to browse for another.
 ```
 cd quickstart;
 git init;